dim-geo/btrfs-snapshot-diff/README.md

 # btrfs-snapshot-diff
-Find the differences between btrfs snapshots
+Find the differences between btrfs snapshots, no quota activation in btrfs needed!

 Btrfs, as a CoW filesystem, has a problem identifying the size of a snapshot and the differences between snapshots.
 By using [python-btrfs](https://github.com/knorrie/python-btrfs), it is possible to parse the metadata of a btrfs filesystem and find the differences between subvolumes/snapshots.